omodakakuwai/SBC7725/README.md

 The first idea is the realization of call nesting.
 Since the four-level HW stack in the DSP is insufficient to perform recursive processing using call nesting, VTL implements a SW stack in the internal RAM.
-CALL/RETURN are the instructions for HW stack and cannot be used for the SW stack.
-Therefore, pseudo-CALL and pseudo-RETURN using JMP instruction must be implemented.When a pscall is called, a return destination is PUSHed onto the SW stack and when a pseudo-return is executed, it is POPed from the SW stack.
+CALL/RETURN are the instructions for HW stack and cannot be used for the SW stack, therefore, pseudo-CALL and pseudo-RETURN using JMP instruction must be implemented.When a pscall is called, a return destination is PUSHed onto the SW stack and when a pseudo-return is executed, it is POPed from the SW stack.
 These implementaions make call nesting possible.

 The second idea is to identify the JMP destination in a psedo-return.
 Since the DSP only have an immediate JMP instruction, it cannot execute indirect JMP based on the label value.